hybridgroup/robeaux/README.md

 ## Themes

 You can change the theme!
-Pick from one of the presets, or write your own (coming soon).
+Pick from one of the presets, or write your own.
 It'll be persisted in `localStorage` and ready to go for the next time you want to use Robeaux.

 ![Theme](http://i.imgur.com/XwXxrmP.png)